pgifani/Cardiac-MR-Left-Ventricle-Segmentation/README.md

 data prepration for Cardiac MR Left Ventricle detection and Segmentation

-1) download the data set from : https://www.cardiacatlas.org/sunnybrook-cardiac-data/
+1) download the data set from : https://www.cardiacatlas.org/sunnybrook-cardiac-data/  (some sample data is in data.rar file, please unrar this file)

 2) convert dicom images to jpeg images